o1711/somecode/fsa/README.md

 ### Motivation.

 This is a POC project that implements a instant comunication system.
-It is mainly built on top of Hazelcast, Elastic Search and GWT.
+It is mainly built on top of **Hazelcast**, **Elastic Search** and **GWT**.
 The objective is study how to buiding a scalable and easy-to-maintain system.

 ### Sub project list
 - fs-building:	Building script.